Week Old Pups

 For the first two weeks, the litter and dam are under observation twenty-four Pups at about 2 1/2 weeks old at the milkbar.hours a day.
 They have frequent human contact and are also examined closely daily.
 Because most neonatal deaths occur due to chill, we also take care to maintain a comfortable temperature in the whelping box/room, through heater/AC and a Lectro-Kennel heating pad.
 To ensure a clean environment, we change the bedding in the whelping box several times a day and also sanitize the box at least weekly.
 (Both our constant supervision and custom layering system for the bedding, allow for exceptional cleanliness of the box and safety from smothering.)

-Sweet Dreams and Little Polar BearsFrom days three to sixteen, pups go through the SuperDog/Bio Sensor Method, which is a neurological development stimulation method; when done correctly and carefully, studies have shown it has the benefits of improved cardiovascular performance, stronger heart beats, stronger adrenal glands, higher stress tolerance, and greater resistance to disease.
-Also towards the end of the second week, the pups will start being brought into the house with their dam for a couple of hours or so, mostly to give the dam a break.
-When the pups' eyes open and they start moving around, we provide them with a variety of toys and obstacles to investigate in their whelping box.
+Towards the end of the second week, the pups will start being brought into the house with their dam for a couple of hours or so, mostly to give the dam a break.
+When the pups' eyes open and they start moving around, we provide them with a variety of toys and obstacles to investigate and play with in their whelping box/play area.
 Weather and condition permitting, the third-fourth weeks bring the puppies' introduction to the outside world.
 Though they still spend the majority of their time inside the whelping room at this age, the puppies' length of time playing and exploring in the yard increases, as well time in the house together and individually.
 They are still supervised constantly, and as a result, are handled, talked to, and played with a lot.

 Socialization and Weaning

-Beverly at about four weeks.Because socialization is very important, the puppies are introduced to other dogs, puppies, cats, horses, cows, birds, cars, dirtbikes, tractors, etc....
-We try to get as many people (toddlers, kids, and adults) as we can to come play with the pups; however, care is taken to avoid introduction to people or animals who have a high risk of carrying diseases or parasites.
-The puppies are also exposed to everyday family-life and its objects/appliances.
 At five weeks, the puppies start wearing their puppy check cords, which are just long enough to trail behind them and allow a game of puppy tug-o-war.
-This puppy play with the cords allows the puppies to become familiar and comfortable with humans' main form of training and respond to pressure/release.
+This puppy play with the cords allows the puppies to become familiar and comfortable with handling and respond to pressure/release.
 For the last week they're here, they'll start wearing puppy collars with short Four Week Old Litter Enjoing Lunch on the Lawn.cords.
 While we let the dam really determine the beginning of weaning, the general process proceeds at five weeks, starting the pups off on a mix of ground puppy food and puppy formula.
 It takes about three weeks to fully wean the puppies off of the milkbar, since the dam is sometimes willing to periodically nurse even large puppies.
 By seven or eight weeks the litters will be eating dry puppy food, mixed with quality canned food if needed.

 Grooming, Health Care, and Further Socialization

-You want Cute?!The puppies' first grooming session introductions at RLS are at six weeks, when the pups have their first bath, gentle ear cleaning, and brushing.
+You want Cute?!The puppies' first fun grooming session introductions at RLS are at six weeks, when the pups have their first bath, gentle ear cleaning, and brushing.
 They'll have had their nails trimmed since they were a couple weeks old.

-The first trip to the vet clinic is at six-seven weeks for their first vaccinations and exam.
-As of 2006 the AAHA now recommends a minimum of three doses off the core vaccinations to be administered between the ages of 6 and 16 weeks, at intervals of 3-4weeks, with the last dose between 14-16 weeks; depending on when we start the series, we may or may not give the second vaccination ourselves by 9 weeks of age.
+The first trip to the vet clinic is at six-seven weeks for their initial vaccinations and exam (see note above, we do not remove dewclaws).
+As of 2006, the AAHA now recommends a series of three doses of the core vaccinations to be administered between the ages of 6 and 16 weeks, at intervals of 3-4weeks, with the last dose between 14-16 weeks; depending on when we start the series, we may or may not give the second vaccination ourselves by 9 weeks of age.
 However if the pups remain with us past that age,we will continue and finish the vaccination regimen.
 Puppies are dewormed at 2, 3, 4, 6, 8, and 12 weeks of age with a double strength pyrantel pamoate wormer.
-Six Weeks Old and Full of Spunk
+All puppies will also be microchipped before leaving RLS.Six Weeks Old and Full of Spunk

 Once the litter gets started on the vaccinations, RLS will consider taking the pups individually to a nearby city where they can get more experience with stores, strangers, and traffic; if they're older, they may even get to go to a motocross track or the mountains/trails.
 They'll also be taken to visit family where they can explore new houses and meet other pets.
-Every place the puppies go expands their world and helps to make them more confident.
+Every place the puppies go to have positive experiences expands their world and helps to make them more confident.

 Early Training